A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Minimum distance estimators

-\begin{rem} \rm{ In the context of parametric linear regression model, the asymptotic normality of a large class of the analogs of the above minimum distance estimators is proved in Koul \cite{Koul2002}.
-For a given $F$ satisfying the given assumptions, it is possible find an $H$ for which the corresponding m.d.\,\,estimator is asymptotically efficient.
-For example, if $F$ is double exponential then $H(x)\equiv \del_0(x)$ -- the d.f.\,\,degenerate at zero -- yields an asymptotically efficient m.d.\,\,estimator while for logistic $F$, $H(x)\equiv x$ gives an asymptotically efficient m.d.\,\,estimator.
-At the same time both of these estimators are known to be robust against the gross errors.} \end{rem}
+\begin{rem} In the context of the parametric linear regression model, the asymptotic normality of a large class of the analogues of the above minimum distance estimators is proved in Koul \cite{Koul2002}.
+For a given $F$ satisfying the given assumptions, it is possible to find an $H$ for which the corresponding MD estimator is asymptotically efficient.
+For example, if $F$ is the Laplace distribution then $H(x)\equiv \del_0(x)$ -- the distribution function degenerate at zero -- yields an asymptotically efficient MD estimator while $H(x)\equiv x$ gives an asymptotically efficient one for the logistic $F$.
+At the same time, both of these estimators are known to be robust against gross errors. \end{rem}

 Consider $K=2$ and $H(x)\equiv x$.
 Note that